cybertraining-dsc/su21-reu-361/project/index.md

 Firstly, the code asks the user for the ticker of the cryptocurrency that is to be predicted, such as EOS-USD or BTC-USD.
 A complete list of acceptable inputs is under the Symbol column at <https://finance.yahoo.com/cryptocurrencies> but theoretically, the program should be able to analyze traditional stocks as well as cryptocurrency.

-Then, the historical data for the corresponding coin is downloaded through the yfinance Python module.
+Then, the program downloads the historical data for the corresponding coin through the yfinance Python module.
 The data must go through normalization for simplicity and optimization of the model.
 Next, the Close data (the price that the currency has at the end of the day, everyday since the coin's inception) is split into two sets: a training set and a test set, which are further split into their own respective x and y sets to guide the model through training.

 The training model is run through a layer of long short-term memory, as well as a dropout layer to prevent overfitting and a dense layer to give the model a memory capacity.
 Figure 3 showcases the setup of the LSTM layer.